Junker Queen: Gameplay

 In Overwatch, Junker Queen is classified as a Tank-class character, designed to absorb large amounts of damage from the enemy team in team compositions while protecting their teammates, as well as granting her a passive ability that provides resistance to attacks that cause a "knockback" effect.
 Her primary weapon, a pump action shotgun with a bladed grip called "Scattergun", is a short range weapon that fires a spread of projectiles.
 While she was depicted with a large axe early on and the developers initially considered it for her primary weapon, they reconsidered after reflecting on past issues that arose with melee-focused characters, and went with the shotgun instead.

 Junker Queen also has several abilities that require activation, though the first three have a "cooldown" period after use and are unable to be used again during that duration.
 "Commanding Shout" applies a short term movement speed bonus to herself and nearby allies, while also increasing the maximum health for all allies temporarily.
 "Jagged Blade" has her throw a combat knife at a target, and can be activated again to recall it, pulling any enemy hit by the projectile along with it.
 "Carnage" meanwhile has her swing her axe in front of her hitting enemies in a wide arc, and in a later update reduced the cooldown period of the ability for each enemy struck.
 Both Jagged Blade and Carnage apply a status effect on enemies called "Wounded", which cause them to lose health as a damage over time effect while restoring health to Junker Queen due to her "Adrenaline Rush" passive ability.

-Lastly her 'ultimate' ability, called "Rampage," requires to charging before use.
+Lastly her 'ultimate' ability, called "Rampage," requires charging before use.
 The ability charges slowly during the course of gameplay, and can be charged faster through damage dealt to the enemy team.
 Once the ability meter is full, the ability can be activated to charge a large distance.
 Enemies caught by the charge are displaced, inflicted with damage and hit with both the Wounded status effect and a secondary Anti-healing effect that prevents them from healing for a short duration.
 Early incarnations of the move had her spinning forward herself, however they felt it was too "magical" a move and incorporated her magnetic gauntlet more directly into the attack.